MikeKamau/BabyApp/README.md

 * Inference feature, to determine if a passport photo belongs to a child or an adult (Users must confirm their emails after registration to use this feature)

 ##Setup
+1. Clone the project to your local system git clone https://github.com/MikeKamau/BabyApp.git

+2. Create a folder in your Google Drive labeled Training_Photos, with two directories called Adult and Child inside of it containing passport photos of 128 by 128 pixels of adults and children in their respective directories.

+3. Copy the contents of the child_or_not.py file inside the app folder into Google Colab.

+4. Upload a 128 x 128 photo to the root of your Google drive and name it What.jpg, to test the model, and once you've trained the model enough and are satisfied with the accuracy export the model using the name "child_or_not.pkl" and download it.
+You will copy the .pkl file to the app directory within the babyapp project/directory.

-1. Create a python virtual environment using the requirements.txt file provided.
+5. Create a python virtual environment using the requirements.txt file provided.

-2. Set the following environment variables on your system e.g. in your ~/.bashrc file in Linux
+6. Set the following environment variables on your system e.g. in your ~/.bashrc file in Linux

   * SECRET_KEY (The secret key that will be used for securely signing the session cookie and can be used for any other security related needs by extensions or your application)
   * SECURITY_PASSWORD_SALT (Specifies the HMAC salt.
 This is only used if the password hash type is set to something other than plain text.
 Defaults to None)